There is a vastly experienced team behind DingleLit.

 - Siobhán Prendergast.
-A publishing professional for 30 years, she founded her own company, Dingle Publishing Services five years ago.
+A publishing professional for 30 years, she founded her own company, Dingle Publishing Services six years ago.
 Siobhán is a fluent Irish speaker and a well-known figure on the Peninsula.

 - Nicholas McLachlan is a writer and teacher of poetry and fiction.
 For fifteen years from 1995-2010, he was director of Dingle Writing Courses.

 - Deanna O’Connor is an award-winning magazine editor who now freelances for corporate clients, working from the inspiring office space at Dingle Creativity and Innovation Hub.
 She also writes regularly for the Sunday Business Post.
 She is the founder of The Speak Up Club, a social enterprise working to empower women as leaders in business and the community.

 - Mia Colleran is an assistant editor at 4th Estate.
 She is an award-winning bookseller and writer, has worked at numerous book festivals and previously she reviewed books for The Irish Times, Guardian and Irish Independent among others.
 Mia is a fluent Irish speaker.
 In 2019 Mia was a winner of James Patterson’s Young Bookseller Special Achievement Award.